livingstonlarus/runic/README.md

 - **Create a new Git branch**:
   - Command: `$branch create <name>`
   - Description: Creates a new Git branch with the specified name.
+Specialists should use track-prefixed names.
+  - Usage: For Orchestrator and Specialists

 - **Delete a Git branch**:
   - Command: `$branch delete <name>`
   - Description: Deletes the specified Git branch.
+Specialists can only delete branches for their track.
+  - Usage: For Orchestrator and Specialists

 - **Merge a Git branch**:
   - Command: `$branch merge <name>`
-  - Description: Merges the specified Git branch into the current Git branch.
+  - Description: Merges the specified Git branch into the main branch.
+  - Usage: For Orchestrator only

 - **List all Git branches**:
   - Command: `$branch list`
   - Description: Lists all Git branches in the repository.
+Shows different views for Orchestrator vs Specialists.
+  - Usage: For Orchestrator and Specialists

+- **Update a Git branch**:
+  - Command: `$branch update`
+  - Description: Updates the current branch with latest changes from the main branch.
+  - Usage: For Specialists

+- **Mark a branch as ready for merge**:
+  - Command: `$branch ready <name>`
+  - Description: Signals that a branch is ready to be merged into main.
+  - Usage: For Specialists

 ### Track Commands

 - **Initialize a new track**:
   - Command: `$track init <name>`
-  - Description: Initializes a new track with the given name.
+  - Description: Initializes a new track with the given name and creates an initial Git branch for it.
+  - Usage: For Orchestrator only

 - **List all tracks**:
   - Command: `$track list`
   - Description: Lists all available tracks.
+  - Usage: For Orchestrator and Specialists

 - **Show the status of all tracks**:
   - Command: `$track status`
   - Description: Shows the status of all tracks.
+  - Usage: For Orchestrator and Specialists

 ### Memory Commands

 - **Update all memory files**:
   - Command: `$mem update`
   - Description: Updates all memory files with timestamps.
+  - Usage: For Orchestrator and Specialists

 - **Update memory files for a specific track**:
   - Command: `$mem update track=<name>`
   - Description: Updates memory files for a specific track.
+  - Usage: For Orchestrator (any track) and Specialists (their track only)

 - **Determine and execute next steps based on memory analysis**:
   - Command: `$mem next`
   - Description: Analyzes memory files and suggests next steps.
+  - Usage: For Orchestrator and Specialists

 ## Using Runic